 Cook the onion and the minced pepper in the oil for 3 minutes, season with the maldon salt and stir constantly until some of the moisture has sweated out.

 Add the sliced peppers and cook for another 2 minutes.

 Add the garlic,chilli, lime zest and coriander stalk and cook until the onion is soft and transluscent.

 Add the spices and cook for a minute.

 Add the lime juice and reduce by half.

 Add the coconut milk and bring to the boil, then turn down to a gentle simmer.

 When the vegetables are tender, add the prepared seafood and poach gently until set.

 Garnish with the coriander leaves and the sliced spring onion.

-Slice the bass fillets into large pieces, removing the pinbones if necessary.
+cut the pollack into large pieces, removing the pinbones if necessary.

 Peel the larger body sections and the legs from the prawns, add to the simmering fish stock.